ingrammicro/connect-reports/reports/TS_products/Readme.md

-# AWS Report
+# TS Report

-This report provides a list of assets for AWS product and generates a report with AWS specific information
+This report provides a list of assets for TS product and generates a report with specific information